This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 In the summer of 2016, we began experimenting with shooting daily videos and vlogs.
 I wanted to do this because I knew it would make us all more comfortable in front of the camera and it would allow our personalities to come out.
 Daily video shooting and practicing my editing skills dramatically improved our videos.

 In late August we filmed the first Reese Family Vlog and my video progress took off.

 Back to video editing for a moment.
-At the same time we started the vlog, I began editing my videos on my Windows based laptop (Asus) and I purchased the editing software Corel VideoStudio X9.
-They now have a new version, Corel VideoStudio X10, but I haven't upgraded yet.
+At the same time we started the vlog, I began editing my videos on my Windows-based laptop and I purchased the editing software Corel VideoStudio X9.
+They now have a new version, Corel VideoStudio X10, but I haven’t upgraded yet.

 I did a lot of research online and Corel seemed like a good combination of features, price, and ease of learning.
 As I pointed out earlier, I am not a natural at video editing, so I needed something that would work well with my ability level while still growing with me as my skills improved.

 I watched a bunch of their free training videos and I was able to figure out the program pretty easily.
 This was a huge upgrade from using iMovie on the iPad and my video editing skills improved dramatically.